Correctly renaming a Domain Controller for a seamless easy migration

 - You renamed your Domain Controller via the System GUI

-This article assumes that your have a new DC installed, follow this guide to install the Server OS if not.
+This article assumes that your have an existing DC to rename or a new DC installed you are wanting to move to, follow this guide to install the Server OS if not.

 If don’t already have a domain in place then it might be best to head over to this guide which will guide you through setup of a new forest and domain.